Machu Picchu Update: One Ticket One Entry

-- the waiting line to board buses is average of 1- 2H to go up and 1H to go down in busy season (May-Oct).
+- the waiting line to board buses varies but can be 1- 2H to go up and 1H to go down in busy season (May-Oct).
 The duration of the ride is 25 minutes.

 - Fit visitors can walk back to Aguas Calientes in about 1-2H.
 And it's downhill.
 In that case you should buy 1 way bus ticket and save $12 pp

 - the new rule requiring guide service is still not being enforced

 - there is one restroom located at the main entry.
 People who leave the park are not permitted to re-enter on the same day unless they have tickets that include one of the hikes and you're re-entering before the scheduled time of the hike on your ticket, or 12N if you have 7AM hike.

 - you can buy another ticket for re-entry on the same day.
 But.
 You have to buy it in advance or take the bus back down to the village where the ticket office is located.

 How much time can you spend in Machu Picchu?